 ||Incomplete, converts to F after 180 days

 Grades S and U reflect progress on research efforts.
 Once the thesis or dissertation is completed, the letter grade is entered on the transcript for all research registrations.
 Noncredit seminar courses are graded P or F. Other than research credits, no credit-bearing courses can be assigned S or U grades.
 A student cannot graduate if a grade of U is on the transcript for any credit-bearing course or for research efforts at the time of graduation.
-A grade of I cannot be assigned to a course that is graded S or U. Grades S, U, I, W and AUD are not included in computing the GPA.
+A grade of Incomplete cannot be assigned to M.S. thesis, M.S. project, or Ph.D. dissertation courses.
+These courses are continuing research courses, and must be assigned either Satisfactory (S) or Unsatisfactory (U) grades until the project, thesis, or dissertation is completed.
+Upon completion, all prior and current registration for these courses should be assigned the same, regular letter grade.
+Grades S, U, I, W and AUD are not included in computing the GPA.

 Graduate Bridge and Preparatory Courses